 d.
 Meetings of the Committee shall usually be chaired by the person who has been elected as President.

 e.
 The quorum for a Meeting of the Committee was also voted on in the AGM of April 2020, and it was decided that the quorum be changed to (n+2)/2 of the Committee size, n.

 f.
 No decision may be made by a Meeting of the Committee unless a quorum is present at the time the decision is made.

 g.
-Every member of the Committee, with the exception of the Chair, shall be entitled to one deliberative vote upon every voting matter.
+Every member of the Committee, with the exception of the Chair or any Associate Committee Member, shall be entitled to one deliberative vote upon every voting matter.
 In the case of an equality of votes, the Chair shall have a casting vote.

 h.
 Decisions may only be made by at least a simple majority of votes at a quorate Meeting of the Committee.

 j.
 Minutes must be taken of all proceedings at a Meeting of the Committee, including the decisions made.
-Minutes should be freely available to the orchestra.
+Minutes should be freely available to the orchestra upon request.

 a.
 The Full Members of the Group in General Meeting shall appoint the officers of the Committee by election.

 i.
 Elections for the Committee shall be held at an Annual General Meeting.
 By-elections for vacant offices shall be held at an Extraordinary General Meeting.